-Starter Company is a great opportunity for enterprising young people between the ages of 18-29 who want to start, and or expand a business in their community and are not students in school.
+Starter Company is a great opportunity for enterprising young people between the ages of 18-29 who want to start, grow and/or expand a business in their community.
+Applicants must not currently be in school full time.

 As this is a competitive process, you may be eligible to receive up to $5,000 in a grant to put towards your business.
 Successful applicants must provide proof of personal investment worth 25% of the grant being requested.